charlesdlrsa/dev_log_tournees_infirmiers/README.md

 `pip install virtualenv`

 **2**.
-Download the project directory.
-Once the files unzipped/downloaded, create a python virtual environment in the said
+Go in the directory of your choice and there, create a python virtual environment in the said directory and activate it:
-directory:

 `cd /project_directory`